AlibabaCloudDocs/ros/intl.en-US/Resource Types/CEN/ALIYUN::CEN::CenRouteMap.md

     },
     "SourceInstanceIdsReverseMatch": {
       "Type": "Boolean",
-      "Description": "Indicates whether to enable the reverse match method of the SourceInstanceIds match condition.
-Valid values:  false (default): If the ID of a route's source instance is included in SourceInstanceIds, the route is permitted. true: If the ID of a route's source instance is not included in SourceInstanceIds, the route is permitted.", "AllowedValues": [
+      "Description": "The IDs of source instances to be advertised do not support match statements.
+Valid values: \n false (default value): If the source instance ID is in the SourceInstanceIds field, the match is successful. \n true: If the source instance ID is not in the SourceInstanceIds field, the match is successful.", "AllowedValues": [
         "True",
         "true",